apache/submarine/docs/design/SubmarineClusterServer.md

 3. Resource usage statistics strategy, in order to avoid the instantaneous high peak and low peak of the server, the cluster monitoring will collect the average resource usage in the most recent period for reporting, and improve the reasonable line and effectiveness of the server resources as much as possible;

-4. When the cluster monitoring module runs in Submarine Server, it checks the heartbeat data of each Submarine Server and Submarine Interpreter process.
+4. When the cluster monitoring module runs in the Submarine Server, it checks the heartbeat data of each Submarine Server and Submarine Interpreter process.
 If it times out, it considers that the service or process is abnormally unavailable and removes it from the cluster.

 ### Atomix Raft algorithm library

-In order to reduce the deployment complexity of distributed mode, submarine server does not use zookeeper to build a distributed cluster.
+In order to reduce the deployment complexity of distributed mode, submarine server does not use Zookeeper to build a distributed cluster.
 Multiple submarine server groups are built into distributed clusters by using the Raft algorithm in submarine server.
 The Raft algorithm is involved by atomix lib of atomix that has passed Jepsen consistency verification.

 ### Synchronize workbench notes

-In cluster mode, the user creates, modifies, and deletes the note on any of the servers. all need to be notified to all the servers in the cluster to synchronize the update of Notebook. failure to do so will result in the user not being able to continue while switching to another server.
+In cluster mode, the user creates, modifies, and deletes the note on any of the servers.
+All need to be notified to all the servers in the cluster to synchronize the update of Notebook.
+Failure to do so will result in the user not being able to continue while switching to another server.

 ### Listen for note update events